Codecademy/docs/content/general/concepts/database/terms/acid-properties/acid-properties.md

   - 'paths/data-science'
 ---

-**ACID Properties** refer to properties a database [transaction](https://www.codecademy.com/resources/docs/general/database/transaction) must follow in order to maintain consistency in a database.
+**ACID properties** refer to properties a database [transaction](https://www.codecademy.com/resources/docs/general/database/transaction) must follow in order to maintain consistency in a database.
 Those properties are as follows:

 - Atomicity: The entire transaction must occur, or none of it does.
 There are no partial transactions.
 - Consistency: The database must remain consistent before and after the transaction.